awsmug/wp-devops/Readme.md

 ## System

+### Configuration

+For further settings we have added further configuration files for your individual server configuration.
+This is a list of files we offer to setup by yourself:

+- conf/nginx/default.conf
+- conf/nginx/nginx.conf
+- conf/php/php.ini
+- conf/php/www.conf

+Please be careful on editing this files, because it causes basic configuration issues for the installation.

-### Docker environment for development
+### Docker environment

-In contrast to the one container structure of the WordPress docker container, the WP devops is based on a docker-compose environment which is a lot more configurable.
+In contrast to the one container structure of the WordPress docker container, the WP Devops is based on a docker-compose environment which is a lot more configurable.
 It contains a docker-compose file for the three types of development for sites, themes and plugins.